 I was born in Sanford, on the St. Johns River, just north of Orlando.
-It was a typical small, southern town in the 50s and 60s.
-I was raised in the same home, without air-conditioning, that my parents bought soon after they married.
+It was a typically small southern town in the 1950s and 60s.
+I was raised in the un-air conditioned home my parents bought soon after they married.
 My dad worked for the same company all the years my two brothers and I were growing up.
-We had everything we needed, although our family was anything but affluent.
-I walked or rode my bike to each school I attended until I went to high school.
-The river was close by, so I always had some type of boat.
-I built my first one in our garage when I was 12 years old.
-I had the freedom to be on my own “up the river” whenever I wanted, often overnight.
-I was allowed to make mistakes and fortunate to have survived them!
+Though not an affluent family, we had everything we needed.

-Long before 10 speed bikes became popular, a friend owned, what was for me, an expensive coaster bike.
+Long before 10-speed bikes became popular, a friend owned (what was for me) an expensive coaster bike.
 I convinced him to sell it to me and I rode it all over town—without a helmet!
-My mother had a general idea where I was but she would have been hard-pressed to actually find me if I was needed.
-I knew I needed to be home in time for dinner.
-If I did anything wrong in town, it would be immediately reported to my parents, not to the police.
-Times certainly have changed!
+My mother had an idea of where I was generally but would’ve been hard-pressed to actually find me until dinner time.
+And if I did anything wrong in town, it would be immediately reported to my parents, not to the police.
+Times certainly have changed.

-Sundays were spent at church, followed by “Sunday supper” complete with white tablecloth and then an afternoon “visit” to a relative’s home.
-When I was old enough to get my driver’s license, Sanford began to seem very small to me.
-I couldn’t wait to leave, which essentially happened when I went off to college at FSU.
+Sundays were spent at church, followed by “Sunday supper,” complete with white tablecloth and an afternoon visit to relatives.
+When I was old enough to get my driver’s license, Sanford began to seem small to me.
+So I was ready for a new environment and novel experiences when I went off to college at Florida State University.